WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 ![PureData Settings](https://github.com/WHC2021SIC/WHC2021SIC-TeamOnBodyGym/blob/master/images/architecture/puredata_settings.png)

-**TROUBLESHOOTING GUIDE:** If the channel mapping does not match the mapping above, **check the connection between the Syntacts board and the Octo sound card**.
+**Troubleshooting Guide:** If the channel mapping does not match the mapping above, **check the connection between the Syntacts board and the Octo sound card**.
 If the connection is correct, **go to _Media > Audio Settings_ and then reselect `audioinjector-octo-soundcard (hardware)` under the output devices, re-set the channels to `8`, and then click on `Apply`**.
 This should fix the mapping.

 12. Download and extract the _On-Body Gym_ software.
 To do so, navigate to the [Releases](https://github.com/WHC2021SIC/WHC2021SIC-TeamOnBodyGym/releases) page, and download the latest release of _On-Body Gym_ (not to be confused with _On-Body Jukebox_ and _On-Body VR_).
 Once downloaded, extract the contents of the archive.
 13. Add execution permission to the _On-Body Gym_ software.
 To do so, navigate to the directory of the extracted archive in a terminal.
 Once you are in that directory, enter the following command: <br>